 Make the Future Singapore is about ideas - bright ideas for tomorrow’s energy challenges.

-Catch celebrities, live science shows at the main stage or explore the festival zones.
-Join us at Make the Future Singapore - a four day festival of bright ideas in action.
+Join us at Make the Future Singapore – a free, four-day festival of bright energy ideas and innovation for Asia.

 Have questions about Make the Future Singapore?
 Submit your questions in the form below and we will get back to you soon.